 SquareSpace is also worth a look, which is the only non-Wordpress “site building” service I recommend, since you can export some portion of your site should you ever decide to leave their environment.
 It costs $8–$24/month depending on the functionality and bandwidth you need.
 You can use Google Analytics with a SquareSpace site and also get e-commerce capabilities.

-Finally, you can also consider upgrade packages through WordPress.com (either $99 or $299 per year).
+Finally, you can also consider upgrade packages through WordPress.com.
 Upgrading can give you increased ability to customize your site and access to a support team.
-Unfortunately, you still won’t get to use plug-ins or add Google Analytics to your site.
+At the most premium level, you can even add plug-ins and Google Analytics.